mhamilt/mhamilt.github.io/_posts/2019-11-19-raspberry-pi-bluetooth-serial.md

 tags: raspberry-pi bluetooth
 ---

-## Setup

-I like Serial Communications, TTL UART, whatever you like to call it.
+<span class="firstcharacter">I</span> like Serial Communications, TTL UART, whatever you like to call it.
 I like the simplicity of using simple serial communication to send data to environments like MaxMSP and Processing.
 For the life of me I could not find a setup guide for starting a Serial Port Profile from the Raspberry Pi that also covered using Max or Processing.
 So, look no further, here is a quick setup guide and associated script and troubleshooting to help you get going.

+## Setup

 ### Setup script